ericgarciaresearch/noaa_sedna/README.md

  	* 24 cores/node
 	* have their own scratch (/data) space

+**Nodes Usage:**

-Use by specifying your desired partition in sbatch scripts
+Use nodes by specifying your desired partition in sbatch scripts
 ```
 #SBATCH -p medmem
 ```
-(`standard` is the default if not specified)
+(`standard` is the default if not specified).
+The system will automatically designate a node withing the specified partition for your job.

-or by log into an specific node
+Or by logging into a specific node
 ```
 ssh node30
 ssh himem02